aiulus/ddsf-ra/README.md

 ## Feedback

-If you have any feedback or suggestions about this project or the report, please open an [issue](https://github.com/aiulus/ddsf/issues) or contact [aybuke.ulusarslan@tum.de].
+If you have any feedback or suggestions about this project, please open an [issue](https://github.com/aiulus/ddsf/issues) or contact [aybuke.ulusarslan@tum.de].

 ## License